flitbit/fpipe/README.md

 });
 ```

-If a middleware function throws an error it will be caught by the Pipe, which will behave as if the middleware returned the error to `next`.
+If a middleware function throws an error it will be caught by the Pipe.
+The pipe will behave as if the middleware returned the error to `next`.

 #### `Pipe.execute`

-Executes the function pipe, starting with the `source` function that you provided, then continuing with each `middleware` in turn, and finally ending by invoking the callback given.
+Executes the function pipe, starting with the `source` function that you provided, then continuing with each `middleware` in turn, and finally ending by invoking the `callback` given.

 *arguments*